 - When you notice excessive dampness or puddles on your lawn, you better call a plumber.
 It’s possibly due to a large water leak underground.

 - A hissing or humming sound from the pipes when no one is using water is also a strong indicator of a broken pipe.
-This is most obvious at night when the house had quieted down.
+This is most obvious at night when the house has quieted down.

-- You may also check the flow indicator of the water meter.
+- You may also check the flow indicator on the water meter.
 If the wheel of the flow indicator is moving even when no one is using the tap, it means that you have a leaky pipe in your house.

 Dealing with a problematic water service line takes a lot of time, effort, and money to fix.
 This is why preemptive maintenance on your property’s water pipes and plumbing is very important.